-The Thevenin theorem gives the mathematical technique of replacing the given network by a single voltage source by a series resistance.
-The different methods of finding Thevenin’s Resistance or internal impedance are as follows
+Thevenin’s theorem gives the mathematical technique of replacing the given network by a single voltage source by a resistance in series.
+The different methods of finding Thevenin’s Resistance or internal impedance are as follows:

 For Independent Sources – The most common method of finding the equivalent Thevenin’s Resistance (RTH) or the internal impedance of any linear, bilateral network containing independent current or voltage source is to deactivate the source by its internal resistance.

 For the independent current source, it is deactivated by removing the source.
-Similarly, for the voltage source, it is deactivated by short circuiting it.
-Assuming the internal resistance of the voltage source being zero.
-After that find the internal resistance of the network looking through the load terminals and keeping it open circuited.
+Similarly, for the voltage source, it is deactivated by short-circuiting it.
+Assuming the internal resistance of the voltage source is zero, further we find the internal resistance of the network looking through the load terminals and keeping it open-circuited.